buglabs/dweetpro.io-docs/README.md

 ### Collection
 A Collection is a group of locked Things, used for organizational purposes.
 When locking/provisioning a Thing, it must be added to a Collection.
 Unlocked/unprovisioned things are held in a special Collection called “UNPROVISIONED”.

+### Notes
+DweetPro APIs maintain a common RESTful API structure, using the standard HTTP protocol.

+The headers of an HTTP request are set separately from the URL of the request.

+Standard notation for APIs are to show the relative path to the server, eliminating redundancy in documentation.
+So, when you see an API displayed as "/v2/login", the full URL is actually "http://dweetpro.io/v2/login".

+The current HTTP protocol does not allow you to set the headers within the URL, only parameters.
+When typing in a URL into a browser, the browser makes an HTTP GET request to the URL, with parameters if they are supplied (e.g. the "?param1=val&param2=val" part of the URL).
+Browsers can only make POST requests by using a plugin, like POSTman for Chrome.
+Again, this is commonplace across all APIs you might encounter.
+You can consult any resource online for tutorials on the HTTP protocol and making HTTP POST requests from the client of your choice.
+Most programming languages provide easy ways to set the headers, and the body of an HTTP POST request.